Crime Prevention through Sport Fund

 Somerset Activity & Sports Partnership (SASP) are proud to be working in partnership with Wesport to deliver the Crime Prevention through Sport Fund commissioned by Avon & Somerset Constabulary.
 Together this partnership will endeavour to support projects that have a considered approach to supporting young people who are involved or are at risk of being involved in criminal activity.

 Avon and Somerset Police lead for serious violence, Superintendent James Raphael said:

 "We recognise that whilst enforcement will always play a vital role in the work we do, this isn't the only answer to the issue of serious violence.
 There are a number of complex issues that might lead a young person to becoming involved in serious violence, and part of our response has always included a programme of education, engagement and diversionary activities targeting those young people most at risk.
-We're delighted to be working with Wesport and SASP to launch this fund which will create a wide range of opportunities to engage young people in positive activities."
+We're delighted to be working with Wesport and SASP for a second year following the success of the projects last year and we wish to create new opportunities to engage young people in positive activities."